 Moreover, a master suite can cater to different demographics, appealing to families, empty nesters, or individuals seeking a comfortable and private retreat within the home.
 Analyzing local real estate trends and consulting with real estate professionals can provide insights into how a master suite aligns with regional market demands, ensuring a strategic approach to maximizing property value through this home improvement project.

 What’s the process to create a master suite addition?

 After doing some research on costs and determining how you plan to pay for the addition, the next steps are to reach out to both an architect and a contractor.
 It’s important to speak with both professionals upfront.

 You can expect that it might take 1-3 months for the architect to develop a full set of building plans and get it approved through the city building department.
-Once you start contraction, it’s likely to take 3-4 months for completion.
+Once you start construction, it’s likely to take 3-4 months for completion.
 What’s nice about a master bedroom addition (versus a home remodel) is the work is all being done ‘outside’ of your existing living space, so you don’t need to deal with the dust or inconvenience of living without a kitchen or bathroom.
 That being said, there can still be a lot of noise coming from the work zone.
 If you’re looking for a bit more peace and quiet during the construction process, you may consider hiding noisy renovations with soundproof partitions.